 How much water and liquids should I drink every day?
 How do I know if I'm drinking enough?
 Is it okay to drink coffee, tea, or soft drinks?

-- Milk, eggs, cheese, and other dairy foods
+- How much milk, eggs, cheese, and other dairy foods can I have?

 Is it okay to take extra vitamins or minerals?
-How about herbal preparations?
+How about herbal remedies?

 What are the signs that I may have an infection?